tbesnier/ScanTalk/README.md

 ## **Environment**

 ## **Demo**
-- First, download the pretrained model at ...
+- First, download the pretrained model at https://drive.google.com/file/d/1Z30PEkiPDv8Cs8xfbd35YAbN-FmeaZy6/view?usp=sharing and put it in "../pretrained_model"

 - to animate a mesh in ANY topology, you first need to align it with the training meshes (use blender or ICP).
 Be aware that the upper and lower lips need to be clearly separated